 The lodger is considered trespassing on the landlord’s property should they remain at the rented place after the end of a fixed term agreement and notice period.
 The landlord has the right to get a court order in such cases.
 But, threatening the lodger or using physical force may be considered a criminal offence, even after the expiration of the lodger agreement.

-Leaving before the end of agreement
+Can a lodger leave before the end of the agreement?

 There are certain ways to legally end a lodger’s agreement before the intended time period should the lodger choose it.
 However, the landlord may have the right to make the lodger pay the whole sum for the entire period of occupancy even if they leave early.